Matematikoi/query-generator/README.md

 ## **Extension and Ollama**

 We can do extensions for extra relational algebra operators.
 This extension takes as input the filtered queries.
-[For more details check the full documenation here](./docs/endpoints/extension_and_ollama.md)
+[For more details
+check the full documentation here](./docs/endpoints/extension_and_ollama.md)

 ```bash
 pixi run main extensions-and-ollama -c params_config/extensions_and_ollama/tpcds_dev.toml